Diagram Index : see also Cable hookup digital cable and TV

 Rotors (antenna rotators, motorized antenna aimers) - When a highly directional antenna is employed, a rotor becomes necessary when the desired stations are in multiple directions.
 A remote controlled rotator allows the user to "aim" or move the antenna in the direction of the desired TV station for better reception.
 Typically you can move the antenna in a circle about 360 degrees using a motor mounted to the antenna mast.
 You control the motor from inside the house.
 Wires connect the motor to an inside unit which can be remote controlled by the user.
 A rotor is a minor nuisance for analog stations, but it becomes a major problem for digital stations.
 This is because it takes 10 times longer to discover the correct aim for a DTV station.
 For weak stations it can take up to 10 minutes to achieve the optimum aim.

 For an ideal rotor, the antenna would always point where the indoor controller indicated.
-Some rotors suffer ?creep?, a small directional error accumulation.
+Some rotors suffer "creep", a small directional error accumulation.
 The creep can build up during the short jerky movements typical during station searches, and soon the antenna is pointing far from where the dial said, making the dial calibrations useless.
 The Channel Master rotor has an infrared remote control.
-This rotor doesn?t suffer as much creep.
+This rotor does not suffer as much creep.
 But it can creep.
 The controller has a microprocessor that counts the number of times the rotor is used.
 After a certain number, the controller will recalibrate to eliminate the accumulated creep.
 It does this by rotating the antenna to the limit in one direction, then to the limit in the opposite direction, and then to the requested channel direction.
 If you must have a rotor, get one that is capable of this correction.

 If your stations are in just two directions, you will be happier with two antennas.
 A common splitter can be used to combine the two antennas.
 Doing this will cost you a lot of signal strength (Half of the signal from each antenna gets rebroadcast out the other antenna.
 Figure a 3.5dB loss at the splitter.).
 A Join-Tenna is a device that can avoid this loss.
 Another way to avoid the 3.5 dB loss is to use an antenna switch to combine the two antennas, which has an infrared remote control.